 Writing is not only a passion but also tremendous courage.
 The courage to – expose thoughts in public, accept rejection, accept criticism, make mistakes, resolve own problems, find own style and keep writing.
 As long as I have courage and place no limits to my imagination or not allow rules to distract me, I will never run out of passion to write."

 Gloria D. Gonsalves (Gonsalves is both her maiden name and pen name) is Tanzanian-German.
-She was born in Tanzania.
+She was born and raised in Tanzania.
 Her mother is Chagga, a tribe from Kilimanjaro.
 Her father is Luguru, a tribe from Morogoro and half Indian from Goa.
 She grew up in the town of Korogwe, in a family of three.

 At the age of twenty-six, she migrated to Ireland for further studies.
 After completion of her degree, she moved to Germany, where she completed her master’s degree.
-Gloria lives in a wine-growing village of Königswinter.
+Gloria lives in a wine-growing village of Königswinter with her family.

 She holds a Master of Science (MSc) in Environmental Sciences, a Bachelor of Science (BSc) in Tourism Marketing, and a Diploma (S.A.C Dip) in Professional Proofreading and Editing.

 In addition to Kiswahili, Gloria is an English fluent speaker and is conversational in German.
 She prefers to engage in writing than speaking.
 She will be interviewed only in writing.

 Gloria’s passion is making a positive difference in every person who reads what she writes and in the lives of all she aims to support through writing.
 In some of her creative writings, she imparts moral and spiritual lessons.
 Her literary works also aim to support humanitarian projects and inspire creativity in others, especially children.
 By having children participate in the literary work, she encourages them to want to be involved, arousing their interest in reading and writing more creative works.